 Namibia is also often voted to be best travelled by 4x4, and of course, we couldn't agree more.
 This way you see every view as it comes, you wouldn’t get half the experience if you were to do it any other way.
 To support this, the country has a fantastic road infrastructure, a stunning collection of lodges and campsites and is a very safe place to travel.
 The people here are also incredibly friendly.

-We carefully plan your itinerary to avoid covering huge distances which are very tiring on a self drive in Namibia and we always make sure that we create very manageable itineraries, allowing plenty of time for rest and relaxation in each place before your exciting journey continues.
+We carefully plan your itinerary to avoid you covering huge distances, to make sure you have plenty of time for rest and relaxation in each place, amongst activities, before your exciting journey continues.